katsel/informatica-2016-arduino/README.md

 * See [example07/example07.ino](example07/example07.ino).
   * Connect Arduino to a WiFi
-  * Arduino should output its IP address:
+  * Arduino should output its IP address to the serial console:

           I'm Arduino, trying to connect to the Wifi blubb blubb blubb blubb blubb \
           blubb blubb blubb blubb blubb blubb blubb blubb blubb blubb blubb blubb \